What you need to know before selling internationally?

 Online marketplaces like Etsy has made it easy to offer your creations to people all over the world.
-Selling internationally is exiting.
-But before you’ve started to count all this future orders consider some inevitable obstacles you may encounter.
+Selling internationally is exciting.
+But before you've started to count all these future orders consider some inevitable obstacles you may encounter.
 So what do you need to know before you send out your first item to the unfamiliar country overseas?

 KNOW YOUR MARKET

 It can be overwhelming to know everything about every country out there and you don't have to.
 Identify the main markets for your products and do a research on them.
 Take a look at your own sales stats and determine which international markets are already buying your creations?
 For example the largest percentage of my dolls are being sent out to U.S. and it's my target market.
 Australia shares the second place with Western Europe and Canada.
 So I have four markets to focus on.

 Ok, you already know to whom you are selling, now what?
 Do a research about every marketplace on these topics:

 • Purchasing trends

 Paypal has an amazing tool with lots of valuable data on selling internationally that could help you understand local traditions and trends in your market.
 Analyse this information and you'll have a powerful weapon against your competition.
 Show that you treasure your customers by knowing what special occasions they're celebrating or what customs they have.
 We live in the colourful world, always have in mind there can be some cultural differences and respect that.

 • Laws, duties and taxes

 This aspect sometimes becomes repellent factor of selling internationally and it requires your thorough attention.
 Make sure you understand what you can and can not send abroad.
 The prohibited items vary by country and you can easily find these lists in Google.
 Usually, it's obvious items such as weapons or toxic liquids, but some countries may surprise you by arresting your package containing perfumes, plants, lottery tickets etc. So better be safe and double-check!